chives/vagrant-box/README.md

 ### Prepare Vagrantfile

-Copy file ``vagrant/Vagrantfile.dist`` to ``vagrant/Vagrantfile`` and change "PROJECT-NAME" in it to something uniquely that identify your project.
+Copy file ``vagrant/Vagrantfile.dist`` to ``vagrant/Vagrantfile`` and change "PROJECT-NAME" and "PROJECT-DIR" in it to something uniquely that identify your project.

 ### Prepare variables file